 The monthly rainfall data during monsoon period at rain gauge stations influencing the catchments of gauging sites for the period 1985 - 1999 were collected from the Irrigation department, Andhra Pradesh, India.
-The average monthly rainfall during monsoon period over these catchments was computed Thiessen polygon method. corresponding monthly runoff data for the period at gauging sites were obtained from the Central Water Commission (CWC), India.
+The corresponding monthly runoff data for the period at gauging sites were obtained from the Central Water Commission (CWC), India.
 Ten years' data (1985 - 1994) were used for calibration and the rest (1995 - 1999) was used for verification of the models.